dayanisc7709/sep10-freedom-project/blog/entry05.md

 ## Sources

 Some of the sources I used were mainly from the Aframe website, which is https://aframe.io/.
 Another source I used was a youtube who helped me a lot during this process with her tutorials that were really helpful, which is https://www.youtube.com/@alexandraetienne9540.
+Another resource I used was https://medium.com/w3bvr/learning-a-frame-adding-image-textures-5dbb7c41288 when I needed to learn how to insert images onto shapes.
+This was also from the same person as the youtuber, so that person was a huge help.

+## Skills